The word Thanksgiving means "expression of gratitude, especially to God". It is a readiness to show appreciation for and to return kindness.

 This Thanksgiving season, consider cultivating an "attitude of gratitude" and give back to others in one of these six ways.

 1. Donate to a local food drive.
 Collect non-perishable food items, cleaning supplies, and hygienic items such as shampoo, soap, & toothpaste.
+COVID-19 has made this year especially difficult for individuals and families in our communities.
+Your donations make a difference!
 Local collection sites:

 St. Mary's Church in Brush - Fall Food Drive - for "The Community Cupboard" in Brush